danayita1/Portfolio/SQL_Project/README.md

-# SQL Database Portfolio Project
+# University Course Catalog Database

 ## Project Goal
 This project demonstrates my ability to design and manage a relational database using SQL and MySQL.
 It showcases database creation, table design, data insertion, and queries to extract meaningful insights.